BlackWolfsDen/Eluna-Grumboz-HyperDynamic-PanDimensional-Quantum-Teleporter/README.md

   * sql DB file.
   * sql for in-game tele stone.
   * main lua file.
+  * Mangos Eluna required custom method.

 Includes tele menu/entries for DoW, TBC, WotLK, Cata

 Designed the way a free2public teleporter should be.  ... adaptive to diversity from server to server and expansion to expansion with an easy to expand menu/entry table that the core will automatically adapt to. no more script core edditing to add new menus and/or locations with gps's.